Start Here

 Writing forces me to think more clearly than I otherwise would.
 An idea that seems solid in my head often falls apart when I try to put it into sentences.
 That alone makes it worth doing.

 But writing is also distribution.
 A good post gets forwarded to someone who needs to hear it.
 That opens doors no cold email ever could.
-That's already happened in the first week, which tells me this is worth taking seriously.

 If something here makes you think, forward it to someone who'd find it useful.
 If you disagree with something, reply to any post and tell me why.
 I'm thinking out loud and seeing who turns up.